Bellingshausenia: Description

 Bellingshausenia has a narrow body with an elongated and compressed tail.
-The head is more, or less, oval in shape and is a little com[pressed with a rounded snout.
-They eyes are not round and reach the top of the head.
+The head is more, or less, oval in shape and is a little compressed with a rounded snout.
+The eyes are not round and reach the top of the head.
 The mouth sits below the snout and the upper jaw extends posteriorly to the centre of the pupil in females and to just beyond the rear edge of the eye in males.
 It has thin lips, and the lower lip has a posterior lobe.
 The tube of the nostril nasal tube does not extend to the upper lip.
 The gill slit extending reached down to the lower edge of the base of the pectoral fin.
 There is a small hook-shaped lobe on the operculum.
 There are conical teeth in the jaws, vomer and palatine.
 The teeth in the premaxilla are arranged in 3 rows at the front, reduced to a single row at the back.
 The lower jaw has 34 irregular rows to the front and a single row to the rear.
 In addition, this taxon is characterised by having seven branchiostegal ray and other skeletal features.
 This species has reached a standard length of 28 cm.
-In alcohol the colour of the femalesis dark brown on the head and body dark brown, darker on the upperl sides and the lower part of the head is greyish with a brown-greyish belly; the males are almost a uniform light brown in colour.
+In alcohol the colour of the females is dark brown on the head and body dark brown, darker on the upper sides and the lower part of the head is greyish with a brown-greyish belly; the males are almost a uniform light brown in colour.